gmsong06/icssociety.com/content/docs/members/about.md

 * New members begin as **probationary members**, meeting weekly
 * **Lead members** act as lead authors or research organizers

-Meetings are conducted online, and ICSS places no geographical limiations on membership.
+Meetings are conducted online, and ICSS places no geographical limitations on membership.

 ## Is it easy to become a member?